EvaisaDev/LethalLib/Thunderstore/README.md

 Currently includes:
 - Custom Scrap Item API
+- Custom Shop Item API
 - Custom Enemy API (Untested)
 - Network Prefab API

 # Latest Changes

+- Added API for shop items.
-- Fixed of the hooks, forgot to call the original functions causing the game to lock up.
+- Fixed some of the hooks which were preventing the player from loading into the game.